nuxeo/doc.nuxeo.com-client-java/src/java/document.md

 ## Page provider

-APIs below are available to query documents with page provider:
+API below is available to query documents with page provider:
-- queryByProvider which take a NXQL query, page size, current page index, max results, sort by, sort order and query params (except query, others are optional)
+- queryByProvider which takes an NXQL query, page size, current page index, max results, sort by, sort order and query params (except query, others are optional)

 Let's see how retrieving a paginated query result and loop over pages:
 ```java